30 YEARS IN BUSINESS IS ENOUGH TIME TO GENERATE A STORY. HERE'S OURS.

 The NATURAL GOODS Store was a huge success and brought in patients to our practice and people curious to learn more about alternative medicine.

-Dr Stansbury also Chaired the Botanical Medicine Department at the National Universtiy of Naturopathic Medicine for many decades starting in 1989.
+Dr Stansbury also Chaired the Botanical Medicine Department at the National Universtiy of Naturopathic Medicine for many decades and mentored many of her students in the apothecary.

-Dr Jill Stansbury mentored many students and novice herbalists in the clinic and in the Battle Ground apothecary.
-She continued to teach natural products chemistry and research herbal medicine around the world.
+Dr Jill Stansbury continued to teach natural products chemistry and research herbal medicine around the world.

 Our apprentices learned how Dr Stansbury made her medicines, obtained her goods, ran her alternative medicine apothecary, and other skills unique to the BG apothecary biz.